scottmmcintyre/scheduler-api/README.md

 ```
 npm run dev
 ```
-This will start the node API server at localhost:5000 and the React client at localhost:3000.
+This will start the Node API server at localhost:5000 and the React client at [localhost:3000](http://localhost:3000).

+Swagger UI docs are available at [localhost:5000/api-docs](http://localhost:5000/api-docs).